Google Pixel 8a vs OnePlus 12

 Which one is better?

-Grab the Google Pixel 8a if you want unmatched 7-year software support - it's a solid pick for long-term use.
+Grab the Google Pixel 8a if you want its 7-year software support - it's a unique offering in the mid-range segment.

 Who should buy each?